Thailand's Siam Commercial Bank to launch online travel app

 Thai banks have been investing in new digital technologies and services as they face growing competition from financial technology and payment startups like ride-hailer, Grab.

-"The platform and the support of more than one million Robinhood users will help hoteliers," said Thana Thienachariya, chairman of Purple Ventures, the bank's e-marketplace unit.
+"The platform and the support of more than 1 million Robinhood users will help hoteliers," said Thana Thienachariya, chairman of Purple Ventures, the bank's e-marketplace unit.